arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Directive template_

-	>**Note**: This sets me up with a basic directive with some best practices, like for instance it’s using Strict Mode.
-We’ve also got JsHint running in the background so it can catch some common JavaScript coding issues as I type, for instance if I try to reuse a function parameter name.
+	>**Note**: This sets us up with a basic directive with some best practices, like for instance it’s using Strict Mode.
+We’ve also got JsHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.

 1. Add another parameter named **scope** to the end of the **link** function and show that **JsHint** flags it.